tbrunsch/Hippodamus/README.md

 1. The coordinator submits task 1 because it has no dependencies.
 1. The coordinator **does not submit** task 2 because it specifies to depend on task 1 and task 1 has not yet finished.
-1. The coordinator submits task 3 because it does not specify any dependency.
+1. The coordinator submits task 3 because it **does not specify** any dependency.
-1. The coordinator tries to submit task 4 because it does not specify any dependency.
+1. The coordinator tries to submit task 4 because it **does not specify** any dependency.
 Since the `ExecutorService` is already processing 2 tasks (task 1 and task 3), task 4 is queued for later submission.
-1. Task 1 terminates, which causes the queued task 4 to be submitted and task 2 to be queued for later submission.
+1. Task 1 terminates, which causes task 2 to be queue for later submission.
+1. We can now submit a further task.
+If we use the FIFO rule, then the queued task 4 is selected for submission because it was queued before task 2.
 1. Task 3 keeps waiting for task 2 to terminate, while task 4 keeps waiting for task 3 to terminate.
 However, task 2 will never be submitted because of the maximum parallelism.

-In this simple example the coordinator could avoid the deadlock by submitting task 2 instead of task 4 after task 1 has terminated.
-It might be possible to avoid deadlocks in general by a more educated strategy for selecting which task to submit.
-Alternatively, it is possible to detect if all submitted tasks are waiting for other tasks to terminate.
-In such cases we could ignore the maximum parallelism and submit further tasks.
+Note that in this example the coordinator could have avoided the deadlock by submitting task 2 instead of task 4 after task 1 has terminated.
+This is what a priority queue would have done.

-We decided to not implement a deadlock prevention strategy for several reasons:

-1. We expect the performance in other use cases to suffer from such a deadlock prevention.
-1. We prefer the user to prevent deadlocks by specifying task dependencies correctly: Deadlocks that could be resolved by the coordinator only occur in scenarios where tasks are actively waiting for other tasks to terminate.
-This is an unnecessary waste of time.
+Let us now discuss why we do not run into such problems with a priority queue (aka a *min heap*) with the task IDs as priorities, i.e., where task i has priority i, independent of how wrong the task dependencies are specified (missing dependencies, additional incorrect dependencies).
+For this to see, we first observe that

+1. a task i can only depend on tasks j < i (by accessing `ResultHandle.get()`) and
+1. a task i can only be declared to depend on tasks k < i (see Section [Task Dependencies](#task-dependencies)).

+This is due to the fact that when executing a task by calling `ExecutionCoordinator.execute()`, the specified dependencies and the task's code (if we do not apply some hacks) can only refer to handles that have already been created.
+These handles (and their tasks) have a lower ID than the task at hand.

+Now let us assume that our maximum parallelism is M and that we are in a deadlock with the tasks i_1 < ... < i_M being submitted to the `ExecutorService`.
+In particular, task i_1 must depend on a task j < i_1 (real dependency) that has not yet been executed.
+We will now argue that it is impossible to encounter this situation with a priority queue.

+For this, consider all direct and indirect specified (!) dependencies of task j that have not yet been executed plus task j and consider among these tasks the one with the smallest ID k.
+By construction, all specified dependencies of task k (which must have IDs lower than k) must already have been executed, which makes task k eligible for submission.

+Now consider the point in time when the last task completes, i.e., before reaching the deadlock.
+At that time, only M-1 of the tasks i_1, ..., i_M have already been submitted to the `ExecutorService`.
+The deadlock is created by submitting the remaining one of these tasks.
+However, this cannot happen with a priority queue because k ≤ j < i_1: There was at least one other task (task k) at that time (or earlier) that would have been selected instead.
+This contradicts the assumption that we ran into a deadlock with the tasks i_1, ..., i_M.

+We have shown that priority queues, in contrast to FIFO queues, prevent certain deadlocks if not all dependencies are specified correctly.
+However, we still can encounter situations in which all but one submitted task are waiting for other tasks to complete.
+This is why we encourage users to specify all dependencies of their tasks.
+After all, one main objective of Hippodamus is to exploit dependency information for improving the performance.

 ## Aggregation